All posts

 87

 Within run-to-run search noise.
-The 2-cert delta is a slightly better trust-page URL drawn by the subagent run on Figma and Snowflake.
-Re-run the SDK pipeline and the gap can flip directions.
+The 2-cert delta came from slightly better trust-page URLs for Figma and Snowflake in the Claude subagent run.
+Re-run the SDK job and the gap can flip directions.

-This is not an argument against agents or subagents.
 If you are analyzing one company, asking an agent to do it directly is probably fine.
-The setup cost of building a pipeline may not be worth it for a one-off task.
+The setup cost of building one job may not be worth it for a one-off task.

-But outbound work is rarely one company.
+Outbound work is rarely one company.
 Once the same operation needs to run across 10, 100, or 1,000 accounts, the tradeoff flips.
-The pipeline cost gets paid once, then every additional company gets cheaper, faster, and more reliable.
+You pay the setup cost once, and every additional company after that runs faster and with fewer failures.

-The subagent version treated 10 companies like 10 separate jobs.
-The SDK pipeline treated them like one batch job.
+The agent version treated 10 companies like 10 separate jobs.
+The SDK version treated them like one batch.

 The principle

-The important part is that the SDK pipeline is not “non-AI.”
-It still uses LLM calls for extraction, classification, and reasoning where needed.
-The difference is that those LLM calls run inside a structured pipeline with concurrency, caching, retries, and shared state instead of inside 10 separate agent loops.
+The SDK version still uses LLM calls for extraction, classification, and reasoning where needed.
+The difference is that those LLM calls run inside one structured job with concurrency, caching, retries, and shared state instead of inside 10 separate agent loops.

-Use the agent to design and adjust the workflow.
-Use the SDK pipeline to run that workflow at scale, including the LLM steps.
+Use the agent to design the workflow.
+Use the SDK to run the repeated work, including the LLM steps.